coconutlabs/julius/00readme.txt

 together with source codes.

-What's new in Julius-4.1.1
+What's new in Julius-4.1.2
 ===========================

-Revision 4.1.1 is a bug fix release.
-Many bugs are fixed relating N-gram handling (tested on SRILM), module mode and more.
-All users that uses older versions of Julius-4 are strongly recommended to use this version.
+Revision 4.1.2 includes many fixes for N-gram.
+It now allows over 2GB N-gram, improved support for SRILM, and correct handling of unknown words.
+Some bugs and improvements that has been reported on the Forum has been also fixed.

+see "Release.txt" for more details of changes.

-Contents of Julius-4.1.1
+Contents of Julius-4.1.2
 ========================

 	(Documents with suffix "ja" are written in Japanese)